Djimmert/IWO2019/README.md

 # IWO2019
 ## Milestone 5, Task 2

+## Usage
+To use the code, the following commands should be executed in the terminal of your UNIX computer (at the location of the file wiki_count_de.sh): chmod +x wiki_count_de.sh (to make the file executable) ./wiki_count_de.sh

 ## Goal
 This repository was made for a course of the study Information Science in Groningen.
 It is used to share the code for assessment.